weaviate/java-client/README.md

 );
 ```

 Notice how the type of each lambda argument can be automatically deduced from the methods' signatures.
-This allows the autocomplete to correctly suggest possible arguments, guiding you through the query API.The builder itself is "tucked" in the method's internals, so you needn't remember how to access or import it.
+This allows the autocomplete to correctly suggest possible arguments, guiding you through the query API.
+The builder itself is "tucked" in the method's internals, so you needn't remember how to access or import it.
 What's more, the code reads a lot more like a query thanks to improved [locality](https://htmx.org/essays/locality-of-behaviour/).
 As you'll see in the examples below, you can also get creative with naming the lambda argument to act as hint for future readers.

 In real-world programs there will be cases where you need to inject some control-flow statements in the query builder code.
 Consider an example of limiting the number of query results based on some external value, such as a URL query paramter.
 Lambda expressions are fully-fledged functions, so you could add a if-statement right in the middle of it: